caelancooper/caelancooper/README.md

 - 👋 Hi, I’m @caelancooper
-- 👀 I’m interested in music data analytics and music technology.
+- 👀 I’m interested in the intersection of music, data analytics, and machine learning.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python for machine learning, APIs etc. Next.js and 3D modeling/visualizing for Web Developnment.
-- 💞️ I’m looking to collaborate on API's and other programs for music.
+- 💞️ I’m looking to collaborate on Web Developnment projects, Data Analytics projects and Machine Learning projects.
-- 📫 How to reach me @caelancooper
+- 📫 How to reach me @caelancooper on social media

 <!---
 caelancooper/caelancooper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.